-7.1 C lassroom Use Colton Hills Community School uses a wide range of technology.
-This includes access to: o Computers, laptops and other digital devices o Internet which may include search engines and educational websites o Email o Digital cameras, web cams and video cameras All school owned devices will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place.
-Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home.
-The setting will use age appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community.
-We will ensure that the use of internet-derived materials, by staff and students complies with copyright law and acknowledge the source of information.
-Supervision of students will be appropriate to their age and ability.
-7.2 N Nanaging Internet Access We will maintain a record of users who are granted access to our devices and systems.
-All staff, students and visitors will read and sign an acceptable use policy before being given access to our computer system, IT resources or internet.
-7.3 F iltering and Monitoring 7.3.1 Decision Making Colton Hills Community School governors and leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit student's exposure to online risks.
+Colton Hills Community School governors and leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit student's exposure to online risks.
 The governors and leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding.
 Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances.
 Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering process are logged and recorded.
 The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate.
 All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard students; effective classroom management and regular education about safe and responsible use is essential.

-7.3.2 Filtering Education broadband connectivity is provided through the local authority.
-We use the local authority's Lightspeed filtering system, which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
+Filtering iltering system is Lightspeed.
+Education broadband connectivity is provided through the local authority.
+We use the local authority's Lightspeed filtering system, which blocks sites which can be П categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
 The filtering system blocks all sites on the Internet Watch Foundation (IWF) list.
 We work with the local authority to ensure that our filtering process is continually reviewed.
-If students discover unsuitable sites, they will be required to: Turn off monitor/screen and report the concern immediate to a member of staff. o The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. o The breach will be recorded and escalated as appropriate. o Parents/carers will be informed of filtering breaches involving their child.
+If students discover unsuitable sites, they will be required to: Turn off monitor/screen and report the concern immediate to a member of staff.
+The member of staff will report the concern (including the URL of the site if possible) to The member of staff will report the concern (including the URL of the site it possible) to the DSL (or deputies) and/or technical staff.
+The breach will be recorded and escalated as appropriate.
+Parents/carers will be informed of filtering breaches involving their child.
 Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, West Midlands Police or CEOP.
-7.3.4 Monitoring We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
+Monitoring nonitoring system is Lightspeed.
+We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
 This is achieved by: Use of our monitoring systems such as Lightspeed.
-Reports are sent to the Safeguarding team to investigate If a concern is identified via monitoring approaches we will: o Log a concern and the Safeguarding team will respond in line with the child protection policy.
-All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
-7.4 M anaging Personal Data Online Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation.
-7.5 Se ecurity and Management of Information Systems We take appropriate steps to ensure the security of our information systems, including: o Virus protection being updated regularly. o Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. o Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use.
+Reports are sent to the Set a manufacture to get to investigate.
+Safeguarding team to investigate Ш If a concern is identified via monitoring approaches we will: Log a concern and the Safeguarding team will respond in line with the child protection policy.
+All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation. · · · · · · · · · · · · · · · · · · ·

-All users are expected to log off or lock their screens/devices if systems are o The appropriate use of user logins and passwords to access our network.
+7.4 Managing Personal Data Online

+Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation.

+7.5 Security and Management of Information Systems

+- \square We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - All users are expected to log off or lock their screens/devices if systems are unattended.